 Of course, in the Internet age, there is no need for shoeboxes and paper flashcards.
 Instead, there is a web-based tool called SeRiouS, or SRS for short, located at www.spacedrepetition.com.
 Created by a law professor, the site provides electronic flashcards, with the frequency of their presentation following a spaced repetition system.
 SRS adds the feature of being able to indicate how well you knew an answer on a scale from 0 to 5, from “know it worse” to “know it better,” which determines which electronic shoebox the robots put the flashcard in for you.

 SRS has a core set of more than 600 flashcards, with the ability to create custom sets and subscribe to sets that others create.
+You can also purchase the Emanuel Law in a Flash set.
 You can sign up through a subscribed law school, or purchase access for $99 per year.
 There is a 7-day free trial available.
 And get this: SRS guarantees you will pass your bar exam.
 If you sign up at least 90 days before the bar exam, use SRS as directed, and don’t pass the bar, you get a full refund.
-Users of this website can use the discount code conley2018 for 20% off: pay just $79.
+Users of this website can use the discount code conley2019 for 20% off: pay just $79.
 (This is an affiliate code, which means you also support this website by using it.)